wizardfree/tome/links.md

 hidden: true
 ---

 Here are some links to where you can find me online.
-Also included links to other websites that I've found useful or interesting.
+Also included are links to other websites that I've found useful or interesting.

 If you run a personal page of your own I implore you to add a links page.

-By doing so we keep the original method of web discovery alive.
-Take back the web from the same 7 monolithic websites of the modern age.
+By doing so we preserve the original method of discovering content on the Internet.

+Break free from the dominance of the handful of content-reguratating websites that have come to define the online experience and work towards a more diverse and free World Wide Web.

 ### My Links:
 - [Webzone](/)